About the Norwegian Meteorological Institute

 Common to all of our work is our main goal of helping to protect life and property.

 The Norwegian Meteorological Institute is a state agency subordinate to the Ministry of Climate and Environment.
 The institute is headed by a board, while the director handles the day-to-day management.

-The Norwegian Meteorological Institute has offices in Oslo (head office), Tromsø and Bergen and is organized into five divisions:
+The Norwegian Meteorological Institute has offices in Oslo (head office), Tromsø and Bergen and is organized into five departments: